-Decentralized or peer to peer exchanges connect buyers and sellers and help them execute their deals with smart contracts or atomic swaps instead of acting as an escrow.
+Decentralized or peer-to-peer exchanges connect buyers and sellers and help them execute their deals with smart contracts or atomic swaps instead of acting as escrow.
 These exchanges typically have lower fees and more options for making payments.
 Most of the time, you don’t have to provide an ID to verify your account.

 The Final Checklist

 Reading our guide has definitely given you some insight into how crypto exchanges work and what they usually have to offer to their customers in terms of trading options.
 Which one did you like best from our five trustworthy crypto exchanges suitable for US traders?

 If you have two or three favorites, try using this checklist as your decision-maker:

 - Is this your first time trading cryptocurrencies or you’ve done this before?
 Beginners should stay away from complex trading platforms, and look for clutter-free, straightforward exchanges with basic trading options.

 - Do you own any cryptocurrencies?
 If you do, it means you’re already using a digital wallet to store them.
 Otherwise, look for exchanges that provide their own wallet, like Coinbase for example.

 - Can you buy the cryptocurrency you’re after?
 Can you sell it later for the fiat or cryptocurrency that you need?